ryanwilsond/belte/docs/Repl.md

 | Alt + Enter | Abandons a submission without evaluating it |
 | Ctrl + C | If a submission is evaluating, cancels the evaluation and display how long the evaluation ran before being aborted otherwise exits the Repl |

-## Repl Tools and Commands
+## Repl Meta-Commands

-The Repl provides an immediate evaluation result whenever a submission is completed, and this includes error feedback.
-In addition, the Repl provides many commands for peeking inside of the program to possibly help to debug, especially for Belte developers.
+The Repl provides many commands usefully for debug snippets or code.

-All Repl commands:

 | Command Name | Usage | Description |
 |-|-|-|